MistaTwista/trust/README.md

 ### Building on Windows

 There are two prominent ABIs in use on Windows: the native (MSVC) ABI used by Visual Studio, and the GNU ABI used by the GCC toolchain.
-Which version of Rust you need depends largely on what C/C++ libraries you want to interoperate with: for interop with software produced by Visual Studio use the MSVC build of Rust;
+Which version of Trust you need depends largely on what C/C++ libraries you want to interoperate with: for interop with software produced by Visual Studio use the MSVC build of Trust;
 for interop with GNU software built using the MinGW/MSYS2 toolchain use the GNU build.

 #### MinGW

-[MSYS2][msys2] can be used to easily build Rust on Windows:
+[MSYS2][msys2] can be used to easily build Trust on Windows:

 [msys2]: https://msys2.github.io/